The article is prepared by Alessa Avery.

 Employers should welcome the increasing enthusiasm and deliver this year.
 They should have a mindset of happier employees equating to a much more pleasing bottom line.

-Helping customers and clients become well-informed buyers can lead to them becoming more satisfied with a product or service, as they will know what to expect before purchasing.
+Helping customers and clients become well-informed buyers can lead to them becoming more satisfied with a product or service, as they will know what to expect before becoming a client.
 Customer education can be executed through learning management systems (LMS) or in-person communications.
-But the global health crisis has limited in-person learning opportunities in physical stores.
+But the global health crisis has limited in-person learning opportunities.
 This is why L&D professionals and business leaders must adapt their training resources.
-This way their employees will not only be continuously trained, but they will know how to better serve customers even though they aren’t physically visiting the stores.
-With last year’s massive boost in e-commerce, we can expect customer education to adapt in order to suit the needs of online shoppers.
+This way their employees will not only be continuously trained, but they will know how to better serve customers even though they aren’t physically meeting.